FleekHQ/fleek-docs/docs/fleek-cli/overview.md

 **Using GitHub Actions on your Deployments**
 The CLI also enables a second powerful developer feature, the use of custom GitHub actions on your Fleek deployments, letting you further customize your deployment workflow and making way for custom automations.

-### API Key Generation
-The CLI also provides an easy way to generate the necessary API keys to interact with our other interfaces, like the Fleek Storage JS, or any S3 compatible SDK (since Fleek provides an S3 interface as well)

 ### Command Categorization

 Each command is categorized by topic, and has the following general structure: